\

 Claas saved his favorites, enhanced the clean ones, and started branching those into new iterations.

-In Claas’s Words
+In Claas’s Words:

 “I never thought about using expression for objects.
 But why not?”